|

 celebrations, with colourful traditional events starting the day

 before and continuing all night.
+A highlight, for those who are

 London Heathrow and Luton, both within about 90